 Accessibility features of the web version of this resource

-The web version of Enhanced Introductory College Chemistry has been designed with accessibility in mind by incorporating the following features:
+The web version of APA Style for EAP has been designed with accessibility in mind by incorporating the following features:

 - It has been optimized for people who use screen-reader technology.

-- content can be navigated using a keyboard.
+- all content can be navigated using a keyboard.

 - links, headings, and tables are formatted to work with screen readers.

-- All images in this OER are described fully in the text, alt-tag or in an image description section for complex images.
+- All images in this guide are described fully in the text, alt-tag or in an image description section for complex images.

-- Information is not conveyed by colour, bold or italics alone.
+- Information is not conveyed by colour alone.

 - Pressbooks has built in features such as the ability to change font size.